Improving Communication Skills to Help Solve Human Problems

 The large number of people in our prisons represents a loss in human capital, broken families and a large sucking sound on our state budget.
 Our state government is trying to reduce the prison population while insuring public safety.
 But the general public can and should can help fix this problem.
 As a chaplain in the state prison system, Lawrence speaks with inmates about what they can do to be better citizens.
 This interactive presentation is intended to bring their ideas to you and bring your ideas to them.

 Humans are feeling beings that think, not thinking beings that feel.
 The motivation we feel to connect with others comes more from what we feel about them than what we think about them.
 This program presents ways to lower the resistance to meeting and interacting with people.
-Drawing on some groundbreaking research, it focuses on getting people to feel differently.
-It has been shown that if people feel differently, they will likely think differently.
+Drawing on some groundbreaking research, it focuses on getting people to feel different.
+It has been shown that if people feel differently they will likely think differently.
 In this interactive discussion you will discover what others are doing and what you can do to bring communities together.

 Erasing Imaginary Lines

 While we like to think of ourselves as “unique”, we are much more alike than we are different.
 Erasing the imaginary lines that divide us will allow us to harness the full power of our humanity by allowing more mutual contributions to our lives.
 This can be especially helpful in improving customer relations whether in business, churches or non-profit organizations.
 This program explores practical ways we can recognize and remove the imaginary lines that divide us by exploring the “5th P of Marketing”’, “People”.